 Horses are amazing animals.
 They have incredible strength, can be extremely stubborn, yet when they submit to our leadership (through a bit and bridle) you can harness all that power to control them to do exactly what you want them to do.
-The power to do this lies in the pain caused to the animal’s mouth.
+The power to do this lies in initiating pain in the animal’s mouth.
 In order to avoid the pain, the animal will follow your leadership.

 Now Psalm 32:8-9 gives an interesting instruction from the Lord: